 I’ve had the opportunity to work with many excellent undergraduate students in Michael Niemack’s lab here at Cornell.
 Some descriptions of student projects are listed below.
 For a complete list of mentees, please see my CV.

 Willow Martin (2019 – 2020)

 Willow is working on designing and constructing a platform for an FTS to measure optical properties of materials and coatings in our lab within our cryogenic filter wheel system.
 She is also involved with running cooldowns of our cryogenic testbed.

 Noah Sailer (2017 – 2019)

-Noah has been learning SolidWorks and designing a cryogenic filter wheel system for use with an FTS to measure optical properties of materials and coatings in our lab.
-He has also been involved with running cooldowns of our cryogenic testbed and calibrating Cernox thermometers, as well as working with data from ACT to search for FRBs.
+Noah designed a cryogenic filter wheel system for use with an FTS to measure optical properties of materials and coatings in our lab.
+He was also involved with running cooldowns of our cryogenic testbed and calibrating Cernox thermometers, as well as working with data from ACT to search for FRBs.
 Noah is now a physics graduate student at UC Berkeley.

 Dallin Richards (2018 – 2019)

-Dallin has been working with magnetic shielding, including making magnetic shielding factor measurements, building a degausser, making measurements of SQUIDs in magnetic fields, and learning about cryogenic systems.
+Dallin worked with magnetic shielding, including making magnetic shielding factor measurements, building a degausser, making measurements of SQUIDs in magnetic fields, and learning about cryogenic systems.

 Kaiwen Zheng (2016 – 2018)